Easily confused with : Parsley Fern but that has only one groove on the upper-surface of the mid-rib rather than the two

 Occupies niches in walls, rocks, and hedge-banks.
 Most common in the West of the UK.

 There seems to be a quite pronounced variation in the fronds of Black Spleenwort, even on other websites, many looking un-like the drawings in Blamey, Fitter and Fitters 'Wildflowers of Britain and Ireland' book, and this includes the specimen shown here.
-It could be that myself (and several other websites) have identified these wrongly, or it could be that the differences reflect real variations in appearance, perhaps because the brighter green ones with broader and rounder pinnae are growing in a more open place, whereas the darker green ones with narrower pinnae are growing in the semi-shade?
+These differences reflect real variations in appearance, perhaps because the brighter green ones with broader and rounder pinnae are growing in a more open place, whereas the darker green ones with narrower pinnae are growing in the semi-shade?
 Or maybe it reflects differences in time, the brighter green might be older and the duller green newer?